 VIEW 24 CORE plus 8 tutorial Whole Health Education, Patient Health Advocacy and Whole Health Coaching courses.

-All three (3) Whole Health curricula are designed to be completed in 6 -12 months, however, NIWH provides, at no extra cost, two (2) or four (4) additional months to complete the program, depending on which track is chosen to complete the program.
+All three (3) Whole Health curricula are designed to be completed in 6 -12 months, however, NIWH provides, at no extra cost, four (4) additional months to complete the program.
 The curriculum is the same and the cost is the same, the difference is the speed at which the learner chooses to earn their credentials.
 See our Accelerated Program page for details.

 The Whole Health programs have two components.
 The first part is comprised of the 24 Whole Health Foundation courses, which are intended to be completed at a rate of one or two courses per week, over a 12 or 24 week period.
 The second is the Case Study Tutorial, 3 required Case Studies plus a Final Paper focused on the three Case Studies.